tgodfrey0/soton-beamer/README.md

 # Soton Beamer Style

-A modern Beamer theme with simple customisation.
+A modern Beamer theme with simple customisation and simple dependencies.

 ## Usage